Base64 Encoder Online — Free, Instant, No Install

 Encoding a string takes three seconds:

-1. Paste your text into the input panel — plain text, JSON, credentials, or any data URI fragment.
+- Paste your text into the input panel — plain text, JSON, credentials, or any data URI fragment — and the encoded output appears instantly in the output panel as you type.

-2. Read the output — the Base64-encoded result appears instantly in the output panel.
+- Read the output — the Base64-encoded result is ready in the output panel with a green "Valid" badge confirming successful encoding.

-3. Copy the result — click Copy or press Shift + Enter to copy to your clipboard.
+- Copy the result — click Copy or press Shift + Enter to copy the encoded string to your clipboard in one keystroke.

 Base64 Encoding — What It Is and Why It Matters